SpicyChalupas/E-Swags-App/Backlogs/ProductBacklog.md

 # 📋 Product Backlog – *E-Swag Application*

 Definition of Done: The Requrment is testable and able to be demonstrated.
+Definition of Spikes: Things done to make it easier for the team but isnt necessary for the customer.

 Scrum Master: Andrew